aejolene/maacgis/README.md

 ![“Site incidence as it relates to potential loss from sea-level rise, grouped by elevation in meters above present mean sea level.” from Anderson et al. 2017](./journal.pone.0188142.g003.PNG )
 *[“Site incidence as it relates to potential loss from sea-level rise, grouped by elevation in meters above present mean sea level.”](https://doi.org/10.1371/journal.pone.0188142.g003) from Anderson et al. 2017*

 Funding made available by the [National Park Service](https://www.nps.gov/preservation-grants/disaster-recovery/index.html) after Hurricane Sandy devastated the mid- and north-Atlantic coast in 2012 enabled the Department of Historic Resources to engage in systematic assessment of individual sites and properties.
 The agency published a request for proposals in order to design a study that would assess change to recorded archaeological sites in several eligible counties.
-The Longwood Institute for Archaeology under Dr. Brian Bates (also presenting in this session) produced a methodology that combines a vulnerability assessment using statistical methods to make high-resolution predictions about coastal change rates with a geospatial predictive model in order to prioritize sites requiring physical assessment (since there are thousands in coastal and shoreline areas).
+The [Longwood Institute of Archaeology](http://www.longwood.edu/archaeology/) under Dr. Brian Bates (also presenting in this session) produced a methodology that combines a vulnerability assessment using statistical methods to make high-resolution predictions about coastal change rates with a geospatial predictive model in order to prioritize sites requiring physical assessment among thousands in coastal and shoreline areas (Bates et al. 2017).

 \[possible graphic\]